Combos Browse all Suggest

 : Draw a card, then discard a card.

-When The Locust God dies, return it to its owner's hand at the beginning of the next end step.
+When this dies (is put into the graveyard from the battlefield), return it to its owner's hand at the beginning of the next end step.

 Recommendations View more recommendations